-Applicants are responsible for ensuring the arrival of all materials necessary to complete their application, including transcripts and recommendations from guidance counselors and teachers.
+Applicants are responsible for ensuring the arrival of all materials necessary to complete their application, including transcripts and recommendation from a teacher, counselor, or school official.
 Applicants are responsible for checking their personal admission portal or contacting the Office of Admission to determine whether or not their file is complete prior to deadline dates.